The German Professor Who Defends Memory Techniques for Language Learning

 Why is that they don’t teach memory techniques for language learning in schools?
 Bilingualism is scientifically proven to be good for the brain.

-• Create a 90-day learning plan
+- Create and follow a 90-day learning plan

 Those represent the approaches we use in the Magnetic Memory Method community.